-Battery Switches
+Batteries and Battery Switches

-Your boat is equipped with 4 batteries.
-One battery for each engine and two batteries wired in parallel for the house.
+Your boat is equipped with 3 or 4 batteries depending on the options selected.
+One battery for each engine and one house battery for boats without a Seakeeper or two housed batteries wired in parallel with the optional Seakeeper.

-There is a remote activated battery switch for each engine and the house circuits located in the aft systems compartment.
+There is a remote activated battery switch for each engine and the house circuits located on the forward aft systems compartment bulkhead.
 Other battery parallel and relays are activated by dedicated switches in the Garmin display panel.